samrushing/irken-tdfa/README.md

 Most regex libraries are [broken in this regard](https://wiki.haskell.org/Regex_Posix).

+### Note: May 2017:

+I will probably not spend any more time trying to fix this issue in this library.
+I have made some progress experimenting with "regex derivatives" in a completely separate code base and hope to someday release that code.
+Contact me if you're interested.

 ## Unicode

 This code internally uses a set of ranges to represent character sets.